nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 At times, you may want to find out which pet waiting for sale is the best fit when you receive a new order.
 Now it is the time for you to check this command out.

-Format: `match i/INDEX`
+Format: `match INDEX`

-`i/INDEX` is the one-based index of the order to which you would like to find the best fitting pet.
+`INDEX` is the one-based index of the order to which you would like to find the best fitting pet.
 This command will sort all pets currently being displayed on your screen (so the pets filtered out will not count) based on our score evaluation algorithm in descending order.
 The top few pets are probably what you want.
 And now, time to contact the suppliers who own these pets for further negotiation.
 If you are interested in the algorithm, check out our developer